TomMakesThings/Sinhala-Optical-Character-Recognition/README.md

 * Adds padding to image to increase edge around the characters and apply a Gaussian blur
 * Convert the image from colour to grayscale
 * Apply an Otsu threshold
+* Segment the characters in the image using bounding boxes
+* Resize each character to 20 × 20 pixels
+* Apply a binary threshold